pytorch/serve/examples/Huggingface_Transformers/README.md

 The inference service would return the label/ class inferred by the model from the text.

-We need to make sure that have installed the Transformers, it can be installed using the following  command.
+First, we need to make sure that have installed the Transformers, it can be installed using the following  command.

  `pip install transformers`